 Due to the incorporation of growth factor-rich PRP — which is created by drawing the patient’s blood and spinning it in a centrifuge — there is reduction in inflammation and expedited healing that allows more treatments to be layered without drastically extending downtime.

-MOXI Low Density by Sciton
+MOXI Low Density by Sciton For Dark Spots & Texture

 “The MOXI by Sciton falls into the non-ablative, fractional laser category,” explains double board-certified dermatologist Dr. Elizabeth Bahar Houshmand, who is based in Dallas, Texas.
 “These devices are great for skin tone and texture without the recovery or downtime associated with more aggressive laser procedures.”
 Dr. Emer advises that the MOXI Low Density Laser by Sciton falls somewhere between the Clear + Brilliant Permea and the Fraxel, but with downtime that lasts only one-to-three days.
 She adds that the higher-intensity settings make it versatile for the treatment of pores and wrinkles.
 “MOXI improves skin texture, appearance of pores, pigment, and helps prevent premature aging by stimulating collagen,” says board-certified dermatologist Robyn Siperstein, who practices in Boynton Beach and Boca Raton, Florida.
-“I recommend a series of three MOXI treatments one month apart, and then regular maintenance treatments evey four months...
+“I recommend a series of three MOXI treatments one month apart, and then regular maintenance treatments every four months...
 One of MOXI’s strengths is its ability to be treat all skin types.”

-Dr. Emer performs a bespoke treatments featuring the MOXI Low Density by Sciton called the Advanced Tight and Bright Treatment.
+Dr. Emer performs bespoke treatments featuring the MOXI Low Density by Sciton called the Advanced Tight and Bright Treatment.
 "The newest combination includes Morpheus microneedling RF with PRP, but uses BBL HERO light therapy and MOXI laser combined to [achieve] substantial changes in color, texture, and tone — without having to take off work but still getting major changes in results,” Dr. Emer says.

-Intense Pulsed Light (IPL) or Broad Band Light (BBL) HERO by Sciton
+Intense Pulsed Light (IPL) or Broad Band Light (BBL) HERO by Sciton For Dark Spots

-Board-certified plastic surgeon Dean Vistnes, Medical Director and Co-Founder of SkinSpirit MedSpas, recommends intense pulsed light (IPL) and broad band light (BBL) treatments for the removal of brown-hued hyper-pigmentation and sun spots.
+Board-certified plastic surgeon Dean Vistnes, medical director and co-founder of SkinSpirit MedSpas, recommends intense pulsed light (IPL) and broad band light (BBL) treatments for the removal of brown-hued hyper-pigmentation and sun spots.
 “These treatments are incredibly effective at reducing all the signs of sun damage — pigmentation, spots, redness, and uneven skin tone,” he says.
 However, he warns that while these are great for lifting skin pigmentation, they do less for skin texture and tightening, and are not recommended for patients with more melanated skin tones or a history of post-inflammatory hyperpigmentation.

 Patients receive no numbing prior to these treatments, as your feedback is an important indicator for the provider to ensure that the setting is not too high.
 The sensation feels like having a rubber band snapping on your face, passing instantly as your provider moves the device from one section of your face to the next.
 After treatment, the areas of pigment will temporarily darken before flaking away over the course of three-to-five days.
 Many esthetic nurses, dermatologists, and plastic surgeons will also recommend these treatments for being preventative anti-aging services.

+Another great option for laser dark spot removal is PicoSure.
 “We’ve used Picosure for years to treat pigment problems of all types in all skin tones, but it’s nice that it recently gained FDA-clearance to treat melasma, making it the only device on the market approved to do so,” explains Dr. Hartman.
 PicoSure delivers energy, not heat, allowing it to target pigmentation due to myriad causes, whether sun exposure, melasma, acne scars, or even an unwanted tattoo.
 Like the other featured treatments, it promotes the production of collagen and elastin, making it a great preventative treatment.
 It is often recommended in a series of three to four treatments spaced at two- to four-week intervals and boasts no downtime beyond appearing flushed, red, or temporarily swollen for up to an hour.

 Post-Laser Treatments to Reduce Downtime